mangaki/imagine-cup/presentation-en.md

 Advantages {-}
 ==========

-- the welcome adaptive testing, relying on cutting-edge algorithms from recent research ;
+- the welcome adaptive testing, relying on state-of-the-art algorithms from recent research ;
 - the core can be adapted to other databases (books, comics, video games, etc.)